cloudeyalimited/code-server-engineered-by-octopodami/readme.md

-# Code-server Engineered by OCTOPODAMI® (CEBO)
+# Code-server Engineered by OCTOPODAMI® (CSEO)

-With [code-server](https://github.com/coder/code-server) Engineered by OCTOPODAMI® (CEBO), you can launch a code-server stack pre-configured for auto-scaling, maintainability, performance, and security.
+With [code-server](https://github.com/coder/code-server) Engineered by OCTOPODAMI® (CSEO), you can launch a code-server stack pre-configured for auto-scaling, maintainability, performance, and security.

 Our expert engineers developed this 1-Click Amazon Machine Images (AMI) with rapid deployment in mind; we guarantee you will be up and running in 60 seconds on Amazon Web Services.